Soil-transmitted helminthiasis: Treatment

-Mass treatment with drugs
+Periodical mass administration of anthelmintics

-One strategy to control the disease in areas where it is common is the treatment of entire groups of people regardless of symptoms via mass drug administration.
+One strategy to control the disease in areas where it is highly endemic is the treatment of entire groups of people regardless of symptoms via large scale, periodical mass drug administration.
+This approach, known as mass deworming utilizes "community diagnosis" (a survey is conducted on a population sample to decide about the need of intervention) instead of "individual diagnosis," which would be much more expensive than the treatment itself.
+Mass deworming allows for the treatment of large number of infected individuals at a very low cost; however, many uninfected individuals are also receiving drugs.
+Fortunately, this poses no risk to them since the deworming medicines are extremely safe.
+Some researchers argue that mass deworming, in the absence of a positive test, does not improve nutrition, hemoglobin levels, school attendance, or academic performance.
+However, these results are derived from measuring mean improvements in the population receiving the intervention, which includes both infected and uninfected individuals.
+Obviously, no improvement should be expected in non-infected individuals that are treated only for logistic reasons.
+When health improvements are measured specifically in infected children, who are the targets of the intervention, the results indicate significant health benefits.
 The World Health Organization recommends mass treatments to all at-risk groups in endemic communities, especially women of childbearing age, and children.
 Mass treatments can also be provided to pregnant women in their second and third trimesters, and breastfeeding women.
-This known as mass deworming.
-While infected treating children is effective, there is significant evidence that concludes that routine deworming, in the absence of a positive test, does not improve nutrition, haemoglobin, school attendance or school performance.
+Every year over 400 million individuals are treated with this approach.

 For this purpose, broad-spectrum benzimidazoles such as mebendazole and albendazole are the drugs of choice recommended by WHO.
 These anthelminthics are safe, inexpensive, and effective for several months.
 Mebendazole is given twice a day for three consecutive days, while albendazole is given as a single dose.
-WHO recommends annual treatment in areas where between 20 and 50% of people are infected, and a twice a year treatment if it is over 50%; and in low risk situations (i.e. less than 20% prevalence) case-by-case treatment.
-In addition to these, pyrantel pamoate is also equally effective on ascaris.
+WHO recommends annual treatment in areas where between 20 and 50% of people are infected, and a twice-a-year treatment if it is over 50%; and in low-risk situations (i.e. less than 20% prevalence) case-by-case treatment.
+In addition to these, pyrantel pamoate is also equally effective on Ascaris.
 However, it has been reported that albendazole, mebendazole, and pyrantel pamoate are not entirely effective against T. trichiura with single oral doses in population-based control.